Owen-Bern/Owen-Bern/README.md

 - 👋 Hi, I’m @Owen-Bern
 - 👀 I’m interested in water brake engine dynos
 - 🌱 I’m currently learning JAVA, NetBeans.
-- 💞️ I’m looking to collaborate on finding the arduino code for the repository of BESDyno.
+- 💞️ I’m looking to find or create the arduino code for the repository of beremm14/BESDyno.
 It looks like the Java code is there.
 - I need to find out how to set up the proper data bus for this project, at the arduino end.
+I am totally unfamiliar with netbeans and java, so it will take me a while to get sorted out.
 - I just want to monitor rpm and weight instruments.
 - 📫 How to reach me ...Email "nieuweo"@slingshot.co.nz